 The power of our business lies in our people.
 Their expertise and dedication enables us to deliver to our customers.
 We are dedicated to supporting their ongoing development, wellbeing and to encouraging inclusion and diversity in the workplace, because we believe that everyone should be able to bring their whole self to work to allow them to achieve their full potential.

-ViacomCBS Networks international (VCNI) is home to the world’s most iconic entertainment brands, including Nickelodeon, MTV, Comedy Central, BET, Paramount Network, Channel 5, Network 10, Telefe, Viacom 18 and Pluto TV.
+Paramount is home to the world’s most iconic entertainment brands, including Paramount+ Nickelodeon, MTV, Comedy Central, BET and Channel 5.

 BT is one of the world’s leading communications services companies.
 We serve the needs of customers in the UK and in 180 countries worldwide.
 We have a bold Diversity and Inclusion strategy that aims to ensure our business reflects the communities and societies in which we operate.
 BT’s Ethnic Diversity Network is one of our ten People Networks, supported by Executive Sponsor Marc Allera, BT Consumer CEO & Chaired by Bernadette Kisaalu, Principal Lawyer at BT.